CheshireCC/faster-whisper-GUI/README.md

--   ## Whis this
+-   ## What's this

     -   this is a GUI software of faster-whisper , you can:
-        -   Transcrib audio or video files to srt/txt file
+        -   Transcrib audio or video files to srt/txt/smi/vtt/lrc file
         -   convert online OpenAI-whisper-models to ct2 format
         -   provide all paraments of VAD-model and whisper-model